 His favorite part of the job is interacting with people from all over the world.
 “Often, it’s only by email or phone, but I feel like I’m learning more about different cultures every day.”

 Manny’s previous employer relocated him from South Florida to Georgia in 2006, and that’s where he met Host’s Chris Howard seven years later.
 “The rest is history!” he says.
 “I’m very proud to be part of this company.
 Until joining Host, I never had the experience of working with a family-owned business.
 I like that we can meet with the owners face-to-face on a regular basis.
 We’re growing rapidly, but we’re all still part of one big team, and that’s really special.”

-Manny was recently promoted from Boarding Agent to Full Agent, and as the icing on the cake, he was relocated back to Port Everglades.
+Manny was promoted to Senior Operations Associate, and as the icing on the cake, he was relocated back to Port Everglades.
 “The essence of the job is the same,” he says, “But I have more opportunities to deal directly with our principals, which is very exciting.”
 He’s happy to be living closer to his family again in what he calls his “favorite port ever,” while working for Host.